- Normal precautions

 Latest Travel Alert

-If you are an Irish citizen with Iranian nationality, be aware that Iran does not recognise dual nationality and our ability to provide consular assistance to dual nationals is very limited.
+Iran does not recognise dual nationality.
+If you are an Irish citizen with Iranian nationality, or a dual Irish citizen who enters Iran on a non-Irish passport, our ability to provide consular assistance to you will be very limited.

 Overland travel from Iran to neighbouring countries

-The Irish Government cannot facilitate Irish citizens who want to travel overland through to neighbouring countries with letters of introduction for visa purposes.
+The Department of Foreign Affairs cannot facilitate Irish citizens who want to travel overland through to neighbouring countries with letters of introduction for visa purposes.

 Safety and security

-You are strongly advised to avoid any street gatherings or demonstrations while in Iran and to avoid taking photographs or showing an interest in demonstrations, as such behaviour can result in arrest by the security forces.
+You are strongly advised to avoid any street gatherings or demonstrations while in Iran and to avoid taking photographs,showing an interest in demonstrations, or flying drones, as such behaviour can result in arrest and detention by the security forces.
 We recommend you exercise caution and monitor local media reporting for up to date advice on security risks.

 Travellers have occasionally been victims of theft while in Iran so you should take sensible precautions to protect yourself from crime: